Car Loan Process: How Does an Auto Loan Work in the Philippines?

 • PSBank Auto Loan with Prime Rebate Pre-Screening Checklist[5]

 How much can you afford to pay monthly without living paycheck to paycheck?
-It's crucial to figure that out because monthly loan payments will take a portion of your budget for the next three to six years.
+Remember that monthly loan payments will take a portion of your budget for the next three to six years.

 If you fail to repay your loan for a long time, the bank will take your car away.
 Ensure that the amount you borrow matches your budget to avoid vehicle repossession.

-To know the amount you can realistically afford, check out these factors that affect the cost of a loan for car financing:
+To know the amount you can realistically afford, check out the factors that affect the cost of a loan for car financing:

 • Vehicle type and price: Will you buy a brand-new or used car?
 What car make and model are you considering?
 Make sure your choices are well within your budget.

-• Length of the loan: Car loans in the Philippines have repayment terms ranging from one to six years.
+• Length of the loan: Car loans in the Philippines offer repayment terms ranging from one to six years.
 A shorter term raises your monthly amortization, but you'll pay less interest over time.
-On the other hand, a long term leads to lower amortization, but you'll pay more interest.
+On the other hand, a longer term leads to lower amortization, but you'll pay more interest.

 Also, consider other car costs, such as insurance, fuel, maintenance, and repairs.
 Although they aren't included in your loan repayments, car ownership costs are unavoidable expenses that comprise part of your budget.
-You need to pay attention to them so you can make full and timely monthly payments for your loan.
+You need to pay attention to them to make full and timely monthly payments for your loan.

 Read more: Car Loan Restructure in the Philippines: Why You Should Apply for One and How to Do It